Literacy

 Tutor Time Reading Programme (TTRP)

-All students in Years 7 to 10 take part in an extensive Tutor Time Reading Programme (TTRP), which sees them reading engaging, challenging, diverse, current and classic literature with their form tutors three times per week.
+All students in Years 7 to 10 take part in an extensive Tutor Time Reading Programme (TTRP), which sees them reading engaging, challenging, diverse, current and classic literature with their form tutors twice per week.
 Books for the TTRP have been carefully curated to reflect a number of important requirements:

 - to support, supplement and develop curriculum content.
 Our books have links to studies in English, Maths, Science, Art, Personal Development, Technology and PE.